-I am in the process of learning Node and React in order to rewrite the app with an intent of refactoring into a simpler app which I can put up on Github as open source.
+I am in the process of learning Node and React in order to rewrite the app with an intent of refactoring into a simpler app which is faster and allows better image handling.
+This will then be released as open source under the Apache 2 licence under SSH non-profit which I hope to pull together in 2022.

 During the last few weeks I’ve rewritten the data collect app to provide more intuitive interface and added the capability to edit or add new assets to the web mapping system.
 In addition, I’ve added the capability for the manager to audit and approve the additions or changes.
 This allows public works staff to add or change information in the field intuitively.
 The next step is adding all our service-line information to the map and the upgrade lets me delegate the task to public works… a win-win 🙂